reziamini/cpanel/README.md

 echo $cpanel->SendWithArray('Bandwidth', 'getbwdata', 'username');

 ```
-* If you want using from password you should following this code :
+* If you want to use password you should follow this code :

 ```php
 <?php